Getting the Best Lubrication for Your Machine

 8. Information Management

 Information management is becoming increasingly important in business today, particularly in the maintenance sector.
-Maintenance employees must be versed in the advantages of effective lubrication procedures.
-Furthermore, when the benefits of using reliability-based maintenance procedures become more widely recognized, employees' basic training should be upgraded to include the dependability practices used by best-practice firms.
+Maintenance employees must understand the benefits of effective lubrication practices.
+Additionally, as reliability-based maintenance gains recognition, training should expand to include the dependability practices used by best-practice firms.

 CRE’s Lubrication Program Development